 Any resident who begins a chimney or remodeling project that costs more than $15,000 and requires a building permit may only install a gas-fueled, electric, or EPA-certified device.
 Residents whose sole source of heat is a wood-burning device are required to use an EPA-certified wood- or pellet-fueled device that is registered with the Air District.
 Open hearth fireplaces no longer qualify for an exemption.

 In addition to prohibiting burning during Winter Spare the Air Alerts, the Wood Burning Rule places a year-round prohibition on excessive chimney smoke.
 Smoke is in violation when it obscures objects viewed through it by more than 20 percent.
-A violation can result in fines.
+A violation can result in a fine.

 The burning of garbage, plastics, or other harmful materials in fireplaces and woodstoves is also prohibited year-round.